 Société des alcools du Québec

 All SAQ liquor stores are closed on Christmas and New Year's Day, with varying schedules throughout the holiday season.
-And all SAQs open at 1 p.m. on December 26 and as of noon on January 2.
-And don't sleep on those boozy purchases on December 24 nor December 31 as most SAQs close early at 5 p.m. with the exception of SAQ Express stores which close at 7 p.m.
+And all SAQs open at 1 p.m. on December 26 and January 2.
+And don't sleep on those boozy purchases on December 24 nor December 31 as most SAQs close early at 5 p.m. with the exception of SAQ Express stores which close at 7 p.m., much earlier than their usual 10 p.m. close time.

 All of Montreal's public markets, including the Atwater Market, Marché Jean-Talon and Marché Maisonneuve, close December 25, December 26, January 1 and January 2 with reduced hours on December 24 and December 31, from 7 a.m. to 5 p.m.
 Bonsecours Market closes December 25 and January 1.